alexandreroberts/alexandreroberts.github.io/index.md

 "A Re-Translation of Basil's Hexaemeral Homilies by ʿAbdallāh ibn al-Faḍl of Antioch," in
 *Patristic Literature in Arabic Translations*, ed.
-Barbara Roggema and Alexander Treiger
+Barbara Roggema and Alexander Treiger,
+Arabic Christianity 2
 (Leiden: Brill,
 forthcoming 2019).